 - A literally painful (yet perfectly comedically timed one) happens in this Let's Play of Megaman Legends 2.
 It's probably even more amusing if you didn't see what happened the first time.

-- Also used (and, some would say, overused) in Family Guy.
+- Also used (and, some would say, overused) in Family Guy, happening almost every episode.

 - This is played with in an episode in Season 2, when Peter flashes back to something that happened ten minutes ago.
 Ten minutes ago in their time.
 We saw it happen closer to one minute ago.